philsturgeon/phil.tech/src/content/tech-climate.md

 Happy hunting!

+## Automatic Integrations

+Run a Shopify store?
+Enable the [Ecologi](https://apps.shopify.com/offset-earth) app so you can plant trees for every sale.

+Use Stripe?
+Contribute 1% of every transaction to the most effective carbon removal projects around with [Stripe Climate](https://stripe.com/climate).

 ## Green Tech APIs

 Leveraging and integrating with these APIs can improve the products and services in various ways.

 🌳💨 [Ecologi API](https://ecologi.com/) - British based company with an API businesses can use to purchase trees through charities like [Eden Reforestation Projects](https://edenprojects.org), or fund carbon reductions and sequestration through various [Gold Standard backed projects](https://ecologi.com/projects).
-Shopify plugins make it easy, or code something up yourself.

 👨‍💻💨 [Patch API](https://www.usepatch.com/) - Patch has a REST API with loads of plugins and SDKs for various languages.
 The goal here is to figure out how much carbon emissions are created by things like orders on a e-commerce platform, logistics, travel, or even for banks to figure out their customers footprints from purchases and help them offset it.
 Whatever you're up to, you can make micro-payments for tree planting, carbon reduction, or direct carbon capture.